 - 10 to 16 years life expectancy

 Even though these dogs are small, they still require a significant amount of exercise.
 Taking your Shih Tzu out for two or three shorter walks a day should be enough to keep them happy and healthy.

-How much you feed your Shih Tzu will depend on its weight, size and age, however most require two high-quality meals per day.
+How much you feed your Shih Tzu will depend on its weight, size, and age; however, most require two high-quality meals per day.
 Consult your veterinarian for further advice around nutrition and the best type of food for your dog.

-Portosystemic shunt, or liver shunt, is a condition which commonly affects Shih Tzus.
+Portosystemic shunt, or liver shunt, is a condition that commonly affects Shih Tzus.
 Waste that the liver would normally expel from the body is still present, and the condition can develop into a serious health problem.

 Shih Tzus can also suffer from thyroid issues, which can cause weight loss, tiredness, and in severe cases, even heart problems.
 Drugs are needed to treat thyroid disorders, which often hits Shih Tzu when they reach middle age.

-Signs that your pet may have a corneal ulcer are: red and watery eyes, frequent blinking or rubbing and sensitivity.
+Signs that your pet may have a corneal ulcer are red and watery eyes, frequent blinking or rubbing, and sensitivity.
 If your dog is experiencing any of these issues, then consult your veterinarian for advice around the best treatment for your dog’s condition.

 Cushing’s disease is a common health problem in Shih Tzus.
-The condition affects how the body regulates itself, and causes an overproduction of cortisol.
-The common signs of this condition include patchy hair loss, excessive thirst and a change in toilet habits.
+The condition affects how the body regulates itself and causes an overproduction of cortisol.
+The common signs of this condition include patchy hair loss, excessive thirst, and a change in toilet habits.

 Brachycephalic airway syndrome can also affect Shih Tzus due to their broad head shape.
 This condition can make breathing more difficult.

 Intervertebral disc disease, also known as a slipped disc, is also common in Shih Tzus.
 Treatment is dependent on the location and cause of the injured area.
-Medication, rest and sometimes surgery are needed to help return your dog to full health.
+Medication, rest, and sometimes surgery are needed to help return your dog to full health.

 Bladder stones commonly occur in Shih Tzus.
 Curing this disease involves changing your dog’s diet or, if severe, the stones may need to be removed surgically.

-- The Shih Tzu breed is over 1,000 years old.
+The Shih Tzu breed is over 1,000 years old.

-- Celebrities love a Shih Tzu!
-Nichole Richie, Mariah Carey, Beyoncé, Colin Farrell, Bill Gates and Queen Elizabeth II have all owned a Shih Tzu.
+Celebrities love a Shih Tzu!
+Nichole Richie, Mariah Carey, Beyoncé, Colin Farrell, Bill Gates, and Queen Elizabeth II have all owned a Shih Tzu.

 Shih Tzus are a double-coated breed.
 A second coat develops when your dog reaches around seven months old.

-- They are a hypoallergenic breed, making them ideal for those who suffer from allergies as their fur does not shed.
+They are a hypoallergenic breed, making them ideal for those who suffer from allergies as their fur does not shed.